AristurtleDev/AsepriteDotNet/README.md

     * Tileset pixels are converted to `System.Drawing.Color` values
     * Tile data found in cels is converted to a `Tile` object
         * Tile X-Flip, Y-Flip, and Rotation values are not fully implemented in Aseprite 1.3-beta (https://github.com/aseprite/aseprite/issues/3603).
 The values are still read but until they are fully implemented in Aseprite, they will always be `0`.
+* Aseprite File can be converted to a packed Spritesheet (`Asepritesheet`).
+    * Supports Horizontal, Vertical, and Square packing methods
+    * Contains `SpritesheetFrame` elements that coorespond to each frame in the packed spritesheet
+    * Contains all tag aniamtion data as `SpritesheetAnimation`
+    * Contains all slices interpolated per frame as `SpritesheetSlice`
+    * Contains a collection of `System.Drawing.Color` values that represent the packed spritesheet image
+    * Provides method to save generated packed spritesheet as a PNG (.png) file.

 # Usage
 ```csharp